djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 - Don't have to link to Google Account / no 2FA on it ie no security risk
 - Wifi calling
 - £70 nice.. so don't really care if lose it
+- Battery life brilliant (3 or 4 days)

 ### Bad